 Even with its technologically advanced design and features, your new scope will not perform at its best if not properly mounted.
-One of the most important contributing factors to the combined accuracy of your scope and rifle is mount selection and the care with which mounting is done.
+One of the most important contributing factors to your scope and rifle's combined accuracy is mount selection and the care with which mounting is done.
 Dependable mounts that secure your scope to the rifle will reward you with dependability and consistent accuracy.